THE MUSEUM OF TECHNOLOGY

 Having problems donating

 Our museum is funded and run entirely by volunteers.
 If you have enjoyed visiting our web site, a donation, however small, will help us continue our mission, to rescue, preserve and display early technology for the education and enjoyment of all - thank you.
+The Museum charges £25.00 for each image requested from this Website.

 Our Museum on Video